Cynthia Ann Parker: Return to Texas

 However, Parker never adjusted to her new surroundings.
 Although white and physically part of the community, she was uncomfortable with the attention she received.
 Her brother, Silas Jr., was appointed her guardian in 1862, and took her to his home in Van Zandt County.
 When he entered the Confederate Army, she went to live with her sister, Orlena Parker O'Quinn.
-Some said that she missed her sons and worried about them.
+Some said that she missed her husband and her sons and worried about them.